ehammes/reading-notes/class-01.md

 ## HTML Chapter 1: “Structure” (pp.12-39)

+HTML code is made up of **elements** and **tags**.
+HTML uses elements to describe the structure of pages.
+Tags act like containers and tell you something about the information that lies between their opening and closing tags.
+Attriutes tell us more about elements.

 ## HTML Chapter 8: “Extra Markup” (p.176-199)

 ## HTML Chapter 17: “HTML5 Layout” (pp.428-451)